First 100 days of the second Trump presidency: Presidential Memorandums

 President Trump issued a total of 12 memorandums on his first day in office.
 These memorandums established an America First Trade Policy, began a 90-day hiring freeze (with exceptions for troops, secretaries, and others), require all government employees to work in-office and end federal remote-work, prohibit federal agencies from issuing new regulations until they are reviewed and approved, pause offshore wind projects, restart efforts to reroute water from the Sacramento–San Joaquin Delta to other parts of California, deliver emergency price relief, ensure federal buildings are visually identifiable as civic buildings, create a list of personnel eligible for TS/SCI security clearances for a six-month period, and implement improvements to California's water infrastructure.

-Several of Trump's executive actions ignored or violated federal laws, regulations, and the Constitution, according to some legal scholars.
+According to some legal scholars, several of Trump's executive actions ignored or violated federal laws, regulations, and the Constitution.
 After multiple orders were blocked by federal judges, Trump administration officials increased their criticism of the judiciary, while some Republicans in Congress called for impeaching federal judges who ruled against Trump.